-The direct acting hepatitis C antiviral and combination products are all Food and Drug Administration (FDA)-approved for the treatment of chronic hepatitis C virus (HCV) infection; although, differences in indications exist relating to use in specific genotypes, with certain combination therapies and other patient factors.
-1-6
+The direct acting hepatitis C antiviral and combination products are all Food and Drug Administration (FDA)approved for the treatment of chronic hepatitis C virus (HCV) infection; although, differences in indications exist relating to use in specific genotypes, with certain combination therapies and other patient factors.1-7

 HCV is an enveloped ribonucleic acid virus that is transmitted through exposure with infected blood and is the most common bloodborne infection in the United States, with an estimated prevalence of 3.2 million people chronically infected.
-Chronic HCV develops in 70 to 85% of HCV-infected persons and is associated with significant morbidity (e.g., cirrhosis, hepatocellular carcinoma [HCC]) and is the leading cause of liver transplantation. ^{8,9} The average annual incidence rate of HCC in the U.S. between 2001 and 2006 was 3.0 per 100,000 people, with 48% to cases attributed to HCV.
-10 These agents act via several different mechanisms of action to exert their therapeutic effect.
-1-7 Daclatasvir (Daklinza) binds to the N-terminus of NS5A, a nonstructural protein encoded by HCV, and inhibits both viral ribonucleic acid (RNA) replication and virion assembly.
-Simeprevir (Olysio®) works via inhibition of the HCV NS3/4A protease of HCV genotype 1a and 1b, thus preventing replication of HCV host cells.
-Similarly, sofosbuvir (Sovaldi®) inhibits HCV NS5B polymerase which also prevents the replication of HCV host cells, however, it is active against multiple genotypes of HCV.
-The combination products that include direct acting HCV antivirals include ledipasvir/sofosbuvir (Harvoni®), ombitasvir/paritaprevir/ritonavir (Technivie®), and a ombitasvir/paritaprevir/ritonavir/dasabuvir (Viekira Pak®).
-Paritaprevir and dasabuvir exert their mechanisms of action in the same was as other agents and inhibit NS3/4A protease and NS5B polymerase, respectively.
-Ledipasyir and Ombitasyir work along the same line as the other agents, but specifically inhibit HCV non-structural protein NS5A.
-Ritonavir, when used in Technivie and Viekira Pak®, is used as a boosting agent that increases the peak and trough plasma drug concentrations of paritaprevir along with overall drug exposure; it has no direct effect on the hepatitis C virus.
+Chronic HCV develops in 70 to 85% of HCV-infected persons and is associated with significant morbidity (e.g., cirrhosis, hepatocellular carcinoma [HCC]) and is the leading cause of liver transplantation.^{9,10} The average annual incidence rate of HCC in the U.S. between 2001 and 2006 was 3.0 per 100,000 people, with 48% to cases attributed to HCV.11 These agents act via several different mechanisms of action to exert their therapeutic effect.1-8 Daclatasvir (Daklinza) binds to the N-terminus of NS5A, a nonstructural protein encoded by HCV, and inhibits both viral ribonucleic acid (RNA) replication and virion assembly.1 Simeprevir (Olysio[®]) works via inhibition of the HCV NS3/4A protease of HCV genotype 1a and 1b, thus preventing replication of HCV host cells.2 Similarly, sofosbuvir (Sovaldi[®]) inhibits HCV NS5B polymerase which also prevents the replication of HCV host cells, however, it is active against multiple genotypes of HCV.3

+The combination products that include direct acting HCV antivirals include ledipasvir/sofosbuvir (Harvoni[®]), ombitasvir/paritaprevir/ritonavir (Technivie[®]), and ombitasvir/paritaprevir/ritonavir/dasabuvir (Viekira Pak[®]), and elbasvir/grazoprevir (Zepatier[®]).
+Grazoprevir and paritaprevir inhibit NS3/4A protease, dasabuvir inhibits NS5B polymerase and elbasvir, ledipasvir and ombitasvir specifically inhibit HCV non-structural protein NS5A.
+Ritonavir, when used in Technivie[®] and Viekira Pak[®], is used as a boosting agent that increases the peak and trough plasma drug concentrations of paritaprevir along with overall drug exposure; it has no direct effect on the hepatitis C virus.4-7

-Efficacy of these agents have been established in multiple clinical trials with numerous clinical trials still underway.
-11-33 Specific FDA-approved indications for each of the direct acting HCV agents are listed in Table 2.
-While these agents may be approved for use in a certain genotype or patient population, newly published guidelines developed by the American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America and International Antiviral Society (IDSA) may not recommend them as part of a first-line combination, or may even not recommend them at all.
-The same is true for the opposite; several agents are recommended as part of a first-line combination for a particular genotype, but have not received FDA-approval for that genotype.
-1-6,33 For example, simeprevir is FDA-approved for use in genotypes 1 and 4, but is only recommended as part of a first line combination for the treatment of genotype 1.
-2,33 Generally speaking, combination regimens that include newer direct hepatis C antivirals are preferred over older pegylated interferon-based regimens (including those containing older protease inhibitors) due to a higher sustained virologic response (SVR) rate, improved side effects profile, and reduced pill burden.
+Efficacy of these agents have been established in multiple clinical trials with numerous clinical trials still underway.12-40 Specific FDA-approved indications for each of the direct acting HCV agents are listed in Table 2.
+Generally, therapy is determined by clinical guidelines developed by the American Association for the Study of Liver Diseases (AASLD) and the Infectious Diseases Society of America and International Antiviral Society (IDSA) rather than the FDA-approved labels of these agents.1-7,41 The newer combination regimens that include direct hepatis C antivirals are preferred over older pegylated interferon-based regimens (including those containing older protease inhibitors) due to a higher sustained virologic response (SVR) rate, improved side effects profile, and reduced pill burden.
 However, many different regimens with direct-acting agents or combinations, which may or may not also include ribavirin or pegylated interferon, are recommended based on HCV genotype, previous treatment experience and certain special populations.
 Each of the direct HCV antivirals is recommended as part of at least one first-line regimen.
-These regimens along with other clinical guidelines are summarized in Table 11.
-33-35 Currently, there are no generic direct-acting antivirals available.
+These regimens along with other clinical guidelines are summarized in Table 11.41-43 Currently, there are no generic direct-acting antivirals available.